VictorAkubo/movieclone/README.md

 # React + TypeScript + Vite

+# React + TypeScript + Vite
+# Create a new project
+# run
+npm create vite@latest

+# configure tailwind
+npm install tailwindcss @tailwindcss/vite
+@tailwindcss/vite for type safety and checking

+# other dependencies for fetching, state management and routing

+# axios react-router tanstack-query
+# run
+npm install @tanstack/react-query axios react-router-dom

+# for icons i used lucide react
+npm i lucide-react

+# start project
+npm run dev

+# tmdb configuration
+Create an account on *https://www.themoviedb.org/* click on profile click on settings to get your api key you would be request to enter some inputs like your website name, use http://localhost:3000 if website not deployed i used *http://localhost:5173/* since am using vite get your api key and access token paste into your .env

+# accessing .env for vite use:
+import.meta.env.YOUR_VARIABLE_NAME

+# other stuffs added to the vite projects automatically below

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.